Gigores/The-Factory-Must-Grow/README.md

 # TheFactoryMustGrow
 TheFactoryMustGrow is a game in which you build and expand your factory with realistic metallurgy and chemistry.

+Big thanks to teho_ and Frrrkstr for contribution.

 ![preview image](https://img.itch.zone/aW1hZ2UvMjQ3MTk0Mi8xNTQ5OTA1MC5wbmc=/original/rDQLA9.png)

 this thing is not actually runnable, because you need my custom module that I have lost the code of